beaconsproject/disturbance_explorer/README.md

   - Select an existing fundamental drainage area (FDA) or upload a area of interest (AOI) as a geopackage
   - View the distribution of natural and anthropogenic surface disturbances within a fundamental drainage area (watershed)
   - Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances
+  - Save footprint and intactness maps as a geopackage for use in QGIS or ArcGIS

-The app is located at: https://beaconsproject.shinyapps.io/disturbance_explorer [app has not yet been updated]
+The app is located at: https://beaconsproject.shinyapps.io/disturbance_explorer [Note that the latest version will be uploaded by May 31, 2023]

 The app can also be run from a local machine using the following steps: